Twitter Tips & Strategies

 Audit Your Existing Tweets

 Scroll back through your timeline.
-Remember, every single tweet you've ever posted - even from years ago - will become instantly public and searchable the moment you unprotect your account.
+Remember, every single tweet you've ever posted - even from years ago - will become instantly public and searchable once you unprotect your account.
 Ask yourself a few questions:

 • Were any of your past tweets intended only for your small group of private followers?